 Supermarket vs Premium?

 The premium pet food sellers have to compete for the opinion of vets and pet stores, not taste.
+Unless they can convince experts to recommend their foods, they won’t sell them.
 They need someone saying, “it might be hard to change, but this food is better for your pet.”

 Here’s something else no-one considers: what happens when pets get old.
 Most common diseases are treated by a combination of medicines and prescription foods.
 My heart sinks when I see an old cat with kidney failure who only eats Fancy Feast®.